chill-uk/dns4me/UnifiOS/README.md

 Check your dns4me Api Key and try again

+* My gateway restarted/updated and geo-unblocking is not working

+Unfortunately it looks like the dnsmasq entries get removed after an upgrade or a reboot.

+I have tried to use @reboot entry in cron to automatically reload dns4me after a restart, but it doesnt look like @reboot is supported.

 ## CREDITS
 Big shout out to [StoneLabs](https://github.com/StoneLabs) for working out how to add persistent dnsmasq entries to UnifiOS.\
 The repo can be found here: [StoneLabs/unifi-uxg-dnsmasq](https://github.com/StoneLabs/unifi-uxg-dnsmasq)